Task Force 59 Commissioning Ceremony

 NAVAL SUPPORT ACTIVITY BAHRAIN (Sept.
 9, 2021) Vice Adm.
-Brad Cooper, commander of U.S. Naval Forces Central Command, U.S. 5th Fleet and Combined Maritime Forces, speaks during a commissioning ceremony for Task Force (TF 59) onboard Naval Support Activity Bahrain, Sept.
+Brad Cooper, left, commander of U.S. Naval Forces Central Command, U.S. 5th Fleet and Combined Maritime Forces, salutes Capt.
+Michael D. Brasseur, the first commodore of Task Force (TF 59) during a commissioning ceremony for TF 59 onboard Naval Support Activity Bahrain, Sept.
 9. TF 59 is the first U.S. Navy task force of its kind, designed to rapidly integrate unmanned systems and artificial intelligence with maritime operations in the U.S. 5th Fleet area of operations.
 (U.S. Navy photo by Mass Communication Specialist 2nd Class Dawson Roth)

 |Date Taken: